rcaos/TVToday/README.md

 ## What I'm working on

-June, 2022
+* ⏳ Migrating Networking layer from Combine to Async await (https://github.com/rcaos/TVToday/tree/networking-async)

-* ✅ Localize UI and requests to endpoint
+- ✅ Localize UI and requests to endpoint

-May, 2022
-* ✅ Support Dynamic Type
+- ✅ Support Dynamic Type

-April, 2022

-* ✅ Improve UseCases and Repositories use (Clear separation between Repositories and DataSources
+- ✅ Improve UseCases and Repositories use (Clear separation between Repositories and DataSources

-* ✅ Moving from Realm to Core Data
+- ✅ Moving from Realm to Core Data

-* ✅ Add demo apps for feature modules.
+- ✅ Add demo apps for feature modules.

-* ✅ Fix testability on Schedulers
+- ✅ Fix testability on Schedulers

-March, 2022

 - ✅ Migrate from RxDataSources to UICollectionViewDiffableDataSource
 - ✅ Migrate from RxSwift to Combine